nethacker/pdf-query-rag-llm-app/README.md

 You can reach the app at `http://localhost:8501/`.
 Please put your PDF's that you want to query in the *data* directory and click *New Data Update* before querying.

 ### EC2 Ubuntu instance setup steps
-(assumes you have a ubuntu user with /home/ubuntu)
+(This example assumes you have a ubuntu user with /home/ubuntu)

 #### Install some dependencies
 ```